sdss/apogee/docs/sphinx/index.rst

 of APOGEE data.
 It comprises several different components that were previously located in separate SDSS SVN pacakages:

-- routines related to the realtime collection of data (SVN apogeeql and apgquicklook)
+- routines related to the realtime collection of data (SVN apgquicklook)
 - routines related to the reduction of APOGEE data (SVN apogeereduce)
 - routines related to the creation of synthetic spectra and the bundling of these spectra into libraries for use with FERRE (SVN speclib)
 - routines that run the spectral parameter and abundance analysis (ASPCAP) pipeline (SVN idlwrap)